-THE EVOLUTION OF THE CLIENT-ADVISER INTERACTION
+THE EVOLUTION OF THE CLIENT-ADVISOR INTERACTION

-The emergence of robo advisers sent a scare through the industry with many fearing the end was near for advisers, along with their traditional business model.
-However, the strength of the robo adviser is in its simplicity.
-They cannot compete with the wealth of knowledge, customisation, and intimacy a human adviser brings to a client relationship.
+Robo advisors sent a scare through the industry with many fearing the end was near for FAs, along with their traditional business model.
+However, the strength of the robo advisor is in its simplicity.
+They cannot compete with the wealth of knowledge, customization, and intimacy a human advisor brings to a client relationship.
 When digital advice platforms are paired with artificial intelligence, the gap between robot and human shrinks.
-There are already solutions on the market that utilise cuttingedge technology to better serve clients without the presence of a financial adviser.
+There are already solutions on the market that utilize cutting-edge technology to better serve clients without the presence of a financial advisor.

-With the evolution of the peer-to-peer interaction moving away from real-time voice conversations to messenger-based communication, wealth managers will need to learn from progressive financial services markets like Brazil and allow the adviser to interact with investors through digital services.
-This will require unanticipated level of compliance to monitor all interactions between the adviser and investor.
+With the evolution of the peer-to-peer interaction moving away from realtime voice conversations to messenger-based communication, wealth managers will need to learn from progressive financial services markets like Brazil and allow the advisor to interact with investors through digital services.
+This will require unanticipated level of compliance to monitor all interactions between the advisor and investor.
 Natural language processing (NLP) is the technology behind platforms like Amazon's Alexa and Apple's Siri, which have both made sudden mainstage appearances in our lives through our phones, smart speakers, and other IOT devices.
-The emergence of NLP within the wealth management space, while not yet mainstream, has begun with a number of 'proof of concept' initiatives underway.